 What this handout is about

-These three verb tenses account for approximately 80% of the verb tense use in academic writing.
-This handout will help you understand how present simple, past simple, and present perfect verb tenses are used in academic writing.
+The present simple, past simple, and present perfect verb tenses account for approximately 80% of verb tense use in academic writing.
+This handout will help you understand how to use these three verb tenses in your own academic writing.

 - To “frame” your paper.
 In your introduction, the present simple tense describes what we already know about the topic; in the conclusion, it says what we now know about the topic and what further research is still needed.